schemetrica/automating-data-delivery-odk-central/README.md

 ## Additional Scenarios

-We chose a simple use case to illustrate how a small subset of Kettle steps could be used to implement basic workflow.
-In the real world we\'re likely to encounter additional requirements:
+We chose a simple use case to illustrate how a small subset of Kettle steps could be used to implement a simple workflow.
+In the real world we\'re likely to encounter more complex requirements:

 -   **Loading to relational databases**.
 In our example, loading to MySQL, PostgreSQL, SQL Server or another JDBC-compatible